sebastiancarlos/beachpatrol/README.md

 It is more likely that Selenium and related tools will continue to work in the foreseeable future given the business demand for traditional browser testing.

+### Why Playwright instead of directly using Chrome DevTools Protocol or WebDriver?

+While direct protocol communication is possible, Playwright provides a well-regarded, higher-level API with built-in features like automatic waiting, RPC object references (JSHandle), and cross-browser support.

+Direct protocol communication would require implementing these features manually over what is essentially a message-passing interface, significantly increasing complexity.

 ### How does Beachpatrol compare to bookmarklets for quick tasks?